 View the descriptions, attending employers, and job roles listed for each fair to determine whether it might be of interest to you.
 You are encouraged to attend as many fairs as you’d like!

 The all-campus Career & Internship Fair will have employers representing a wide variety of industries and job roles, while other fairs might be more specific to certain industries or organizations.
-Learn more from the Fair descriptions on the main page and view attending employer information on Handshake.
+View attending employer information on Handshake.

-Do I need to register to attend the Fairs?
+Do I need to register to attend the Fair?

 For the in-person all-campus Career & Internship Fair, registration is not required, but it’s a good idea to review the fair in Handshake to learn more about the attending employers.

-For virtual fairs, including the virtual all-campus Career & Internship Fair and the Technology, Data & Analytics Fair, you will need to register in advance and sign up for sessions with employers via Handshake.
+For any virtual fairs, you will need to register in advance and sign up for sessions with employers via Handshake.

 Are first year students able to attend career fairs?